 Researcher Spotlight: Laurence Cooper, MD, PhD

-Lymphoma Research Foundation (LRF) grantee Dr. Laurence Cooper is passionate about using the body’s One of the body's defense mechanisms.
-All lymphomas are a disease of the immune system. to fight lymphoma.
-He helped conduct the first in-human A research study to test how well new medical approaches work in people. of adoptive Treatments that interact with the immune system. for patients who are not responding to treatment using funding from his 2006 LRF Follicular Lymphoma Clinical Studies Award.
+Lymphoma Research Foundation (LRF) grantee Dr. Laurence Cooper is passionate about using the body’s immune system to fight lymphoma.
+He helped conduct the first in-human clinical trial of adoptive immunotherapy for patients who are not responding to treatment using funding from his 2006 LRF Follicular Lymphoma Clinical Studies Award.
 Now the MD Anderson associate professor and researcher is embarking on another clinical trial using new biology to genetically modify lymphoma patients’ immune systems and potentially diminish the obstacles to implementing this therapy for lymphoma.

 “Lymphoma comes in a variety of flavors and it’s very difficult to develop a one-size-fits-all treatment,” said Dr. Cooper.
 “I’m drawn with a sense of empathy and a sense of action that something needs to be done.
 We can’t rely on yesterday’s therapy as patients are faced with toxicity of current treatment and death when therapy fails.
 Some of the drugs we rely upon are a decade or more old.
 Where are the new therapies coming from?”

 “After we have genetically modified the T-cells we add them to the nurse cells and come back a few weeks later,” Dr. Cooper said.
 “At this point, we have generated a large population of genetically modified cells that have the ability to go after and eliminate lymphoma cells.
-We want people to see Therapy approaches that alter the genetic structure of tumor cells, making them more susceptible to either the immune system or chemotherapy drugs. not as a boutique endeavor only performed in the most sophisticated labs and at a high price, but as an approach to developing novel therapies that can be undertaken by multiple investigators to the benefit of patients with lymphoma.”
+We want people to see gene therapy not as a boutique endeavor only performed in the most sophisticated labs and at a high price, but as an approach to developing novel therapies that can be undertaken by multiple investigators to the benefit of patients with lymphoma.”